kubernetes-hy/kubernetes-hy.github.io/pages/part4/part4.md

 {% include_relative exercises/4_03.html %}

 The CRD (Custom Resource Definition) AnalysisTemplate will, in our case, use Prometheus and send a query.
 The query result is then compared to a preset value.
 In this simplified case if the number of overall restarts over the last 2 minutes is higher than two it will fail the analysis. *initialDelay* will ensure that the test is not run until the data required is gathered.
 Note that this is not a robust test as the production version may crash and prevent the update even if the update itself is working correctly.
-The *AnalysisTemplate* is not dependant on Prometheus and could use a different source, such as a json endpoint, instead.
+The *AnalysisTemplate* is not dependant on Prometheus and could use a different source, such as a JSON endpoint, instead.

 **analysistemplate.yaml**